Overview

 SEC Workers leaving Yallourn, 1940s

-Image: State Electricity Commission of Victoria 1949.
 Three Decades: The story of the State Electricity Commission of Victoria from its inception to December 1948.
-SEC, Melbourne.

-DELWP has undertaken a social history study of the Latrobe Valley.
-This project gathered knowledge from representatives from the community, government agencies and the Gunaikurnai Land and Waters Aboriginal Corporation.
+This study documents the history of the Latrobe Valley region, exploring how the setting has been historically experienced by local communities and how local sense of identity has been formed.
+It gathered knowledge from representatives from the community, government agencies and the Gunaikurnai Land and Waters Aboriginal Corporation.

 The communities of the Latrobe Valley have been at the forefront of Victoria’s power generation now for a century.
 But how exactly have the Valley’s communities contributed to and experienced their changing landscapes, workplaces and sense of selves?